JoeMelko/joemelko.github.io/posts/memorization_and_token_order.md

 2. Swap the final two tokens in the prefix and pass the sequence again.
 3. Analyze changes in gradients and activations.

-> We choose to analyze the layer 11 mlp.down_proj
+> We choose to analyze the layer 11 mlp.down_proj.

 ## Results